komatooo/SquadJS-Cheater-Detection/README.md

 ## What it do?
 - At a configurable interval, this plugin will read your `SquadGame.log` for Suspected Cheaters.
-- It checks configurable values such as `Explosions`, `ServerMoveTimeStampExpired`, and `Kills`.
+- It checks configurable values such as `Explosions`, `ServerMoveTimeStampExpired`, `ClientNetSpeed`, `Kills`, and `FOBHits`.
 - If any Suspected Cheaters are found, it pushes it to a configurable Discord Channel.

 ## Detection Methods and the Possible False Positives
 - `Explosions`: it's possible for someone to be a false positive on explosions particularly if they're driving around an armor piece such as a BTR spamming HE.
 - `ServerMoveTimeStampExpired`: it's possible for someone to be a false positive on this if they lag a lot or have high ping.
 - `ClientNetSpeed`: Unknown if tied to Cheaters yet.
 Set Threshold to `0` to Disable.
-- `Kills`: this one is obviously possible to easily put out a false positive for the better players.
+- `Kills`: this one it's obviously possible for false positives on good players.
+- `FOBHits`: damage to a FOB Radio.
+Restricted to only what is logged currently in the logs.

 ## What in the world is `ServerMoveTimeStampExpired`???
 - The best explanation I can find is from `{ASG} Skillet` in OWI Hosting Discord.